LimoWanKenobi/LimoResume/resume.md

 _08/2012 – 12/2012_
 _Technologies: wpf, mvvm, sql-server, wcf, linq-to-sql, rake, linq, nhibernate, rabbitmq_

-I worked for a few months with an incredible team that introduced me to functional programming developing new features for a health care application that handles the patients’ medical records.
+I worked for a few months with an incredible team that introduced me to functional programming developing new features for a healthcare application that handles the patients’ medical records.

-* Developed a web application to administrate communication between several RabbitMQ instances that were used to synchronize the patients information between hospitals and clinics.
+* Developed a web application to administrate communication between several RabbitMQ instances that were used to synchronize the patient's information between hospitals and clinics.
 * Participated in the maintenance and development of new functionality for a C#/WPF application.
 * Diagnosed and fixed WCF performance issues due to bad handling and incorrect disposing of connections.